mrhorse/type-harmony/README.md

 Type harmony is a responsive typography foundation that adheres to the following standards:

 - Mobile first
-- Font sizes on the root element are declared in px and converted to %.
-This is good accessibility practice - working in absolute values overwrites the user default values, i.e. it works with native browser zoom.
+- Font sizes on the root element are declared in px and then converted to %.
+This follows good accessibility practice as it allows users to apply their own text size in browser settings.
+Working in absolute values fixes the user default values and is not accessible.
-- Similarly font sizes are declared in px and converted to rems, with px fallback to support older browsers.
+- Similarly font sizes are declared in px and converted to rems, with optional px fallback to support older browsers.
 - Line-heights are declared unitless, e.g. 1.4.
-- Vertical spacing may be added using the 'spacing' key.